C18H24O2/snow-crash/levels/level00/resources/PWN.md

 # flag00

+We first try and find anything that our user or the flag user has access to:
 ```
 $ find / -user flag00 2>/dev/null
 /usr/sbin/john

 $ cat /usr/sbin/john
 cdiiddwpgswtgt

-$ # use a +15 caesar shift to get the flag
-nottoohardhere
 ```

-We can now login as `flag00` with the password `nottoohardhere`.
+We can use a +15 caesar shift to get the password, we can now login as `flag00`.